react-static/react-static/docs/concepts.md

 Making a 404 page in React Static is extremely simple, but depending on your server can be served a few different ways:

-- Place a `404.js` react component in the `pages` directory.
-No configuration necessary!
 - Define a route with the following:

 ```javascript